mdiluz/rove/docs/design.md

 Finding a dormant rover gives you a choice - scrap it to gain minor resources, or fire it a distance just like a new rover, taking control of it.

-“Dying” triggers a self destruct and fires a new basic robot in a random direction towards the equator
+“Dying” triggers a self destruct and fires a new basic rover in a random direction towards the equator

 ## Multiplayer